Basekill/haskell-tic-tac-toe/README.md

 # Prerequisites

-In order to run the program, you will need to install the Haskell GHC compiler.
+In order to run the program, you will need to install GHC.
+You can download it from the following website:

 https://www.haskell.org/downloads/